12-Day Storybook Romania

 Can you believe you’re already halfway through the trip?
 Celebrate with a very unique opportunity today – the chance to meet a Roma family.
 The culture and lifestyle of most Roma is vastly different from the rest of the country.
 Although many traditional communities don’t invite outsiders, you have special permission to meet up and swap stories with a third-generation Romani woman and her family who’s paving the way for the future of the community with her online business.

 Getting your hands dirty in clay is also on the docket today.
 There are many different types of traditional ceramics in Romania but this particular one is characterised by intricately carved and painted motifs.
 You’ll also have the chance to stretch your legs this afternoon at the pine-swarmed Lacu Rosu and one of Romania’s geologic wonders, Bicaz Gorge.
-Celebrate the halfway point tonight with a wee drop of tuica, Romanian brandy made from fermented plums
+Celebrate the halfway point tonight with a wee drop of tuica, Romanian brandy made from fermented plums.

 Accommodation: La Roata Guesthouse